AD1121/blog-nodejs/README.md

 # user-nodejs
-Simple blog app using nodeJs and express
+Simple user app using nodeJs and express